In Connecticut, there’s always something to do regardless of the weather or time of year.

 Fort Hill Farm is a certified organic farm committed to farming practices that protect the environment.

-This is a destination for in-the-know local foodies who only buy certified organic produce.
+This is a New Milford, CT, destination for in-the-know local foodies who only buy certified organic produce.

 They might be serious about their farming methods, but they also know how to have fun with authentic farm experiences you can enjoy all year round.